The Basics

 Access Cards

-- Basic cards use magnetic stripes - easy to duplicate so this is not secure.
+- Basic cards - Uses magnetic stripes; easy to duplicate so this is not secure.

-- Smart cards contain an integrated circuit chip that proves the card's authenticity.
+- Smart cards - Contains an integrated circuit chip; proves card's authenticity.

 -